 Digital Culture – 26 projects selected

-In the second Digital Culture round of 2021, 26 proposals have been selected.
-All the positively assessed applications were awarded grants.
-Coordinator Sean Gilis reflects on the round.
+In the fourth Digital Culture round of 2023, 26 applications have been selected.
+Sean Gilis, coordinator Digital Culture, reflects on the round.

-Of the 63 subsidy applications taken into consideration, 26 are receiving grants.
-This brings the percentage of applications receiving grants to 41%.
-The budget available for this round was € 399,487.
-The deadline for the third round of Digital Culture in 2021 is 18 August.
+Of the 54 subsidy applications taken into consideration, 26 are receiving grants.
+This brings the percentage of applications receiving grants to 48%.
+The budget available for this round was € 400,000.

 The upcoming closing dates for the Digital Culture rounds are 16 April 2024 and 10 September 2024.